logicalclocks/hops-docs/docs/featurestore/integrations/guides/custom.rst

-Using the Feature Store from any Python environment (Kubeflow)
+Using the Feature Store from any Python environment (KubeFlow)
 ==============================================================

 Connecting to the Feature Store requires setting up a Feature Store API Key and installing the SDK.
-This guide explains step by step how to connect to the Feature Store from any Python environment such as Kubeflow.
+This guide explains step by step how to connect to the Feature Store from any Python environment such as KubeFlow.

 .. contents:: :local: